Why Better PLM Analytics Equals Better Products

 And now let’s introduce today’s speakers.
 Jeff Hojlo is Product Innovation Strategies Program Director at IDC.
 He has 20 years of IT experience and has concentrated on product lifetime management for the last 10.
 Before joining IDC, he was global marketing lead for Siemens PLM Software, and earlier he was product and innovation in PLM enlisted AMR Research.
 His earlier experience includes marketing roles in companies like Engage, RSA Security, and Performaworks.

-Heatherly Bucher is Senior Product Marketing Manager at Arena Solutions.
+Heatherly Bucher is Senior Product Marketing Manager at Arena.
 Her 20 years of enterprise application experience includes early toolkit days of Metaphase and PTC at Iomega Corporation and runs through Agile and now Arena.
 Her expertise includes building global teams to implement service and support customers on PLM systems and other enterprise applications.
 And with that, let’s turn the virtual podium over to Jeff Hojlo for why better PLM equals better products.
 Jeff?

 Thank you, Doug.
 And hello everyone, wherever you are in the world.
 Welcome to my segment of today’s presentation, which I entitled “Digital Transformation and PLM Analytics,” fitting because we live in a time of business and technology change as well as innovation.
 And we think analytics plays a very important role in this.
 Just briefly, I’m the Program Director of Product Innovation Strategies at IDC, where I write and research product lifecycle management and related technologies.
 And I’ve been doing so for a number of years.